-Oh yes, aquafaba baked Alaskas are egg free, nut free, and allergy friendly thanks to some miracle bean juice whipped into a cloudlike meringue!
+Oh yes, aquafaba baked Alaskas are nut-free and egg-free thanks to some miracle bean juice whipped into a cloudlike meringue!
 My kids love this dessert because they find it fascinating that I put ice cream in the oven. 😉

-These individual sized Aquafaba Baked Alaskas will open up a new world of dessert options for nut and egg allergic people.
-If you haven’t heard, aquafaba is a frothy meringue like mixture made from the liquid of a can of chickpeas or white beans.
+These individual sized Aquafaba Baked Alaskas will open up a new world of dessert options for nut- and egg-allergic people.
+Baked Alaskas are an ice cream caked covered with an egg meringue and making it with aquafaba, a frothy meringue-like mixture made from the liquid of a can of chickpeas or white beans makes the dessert egg-free.

-I thought about why I love baked Alaska so much and realized that the first few times I experienced a baked Alaska involved some good looking men each carrying a baked Alaska that’s on fire on the last day of a wonderful cruise vacation.
+I thought about why I love baked Alaska so much and realized that the first few times I experienced a baked Alaska involved some handsome singing men each carrying a baked Alaska that’s on fire at the end of the last dinner of a wonderful cruise vacation.

-Just let that image sit in your head for a moment and you can probably understand why I love baked Alaskas.
-You can make an allergy friendly nut free, egg free aquafaba baked Alaska at home, flames are optional but you’ll have to provide your own handsome singers.
+Those are such wonderful memories and I want to share them with my family and you.
+You can make an allergy friendly nut free, egg free aquafaba baked Alaska at home.
+The flames are optional but you’ll have to provide your own handsome singers.

 Allergy Friendly Aquafaba Baked Alaskas Love